-Emmy-nominated composer with a depth of experience and a fresh pair of ears.
+Emmy-nominated composer and mixer with a depth of experience and a fresh pair of ears.

-In addition to the music-for-picture work I do on my own, I act as Music and Audio Director for hitRECord, the online collaborative production company founded by actor/writer/director Joseph Gordon-Levitt; In this capacity, I have produced, or led the production of, music for two seasons of our episodic TV show, live events, international TV commercials, album releases, and songs for AAA video games.
+I also act as Music and Audio Director for hitRECord, the collaborative creative platform founded by writer/director/actor Joseph Gordon-Levitt; In this capacity, I have led the production of music for two seasons of a TV show, live events, international TV commercials, album releases, and songs for AAA video games.

-My most-notable credits lie in comedy, but by no means does that define my musical totality; I encourage you to have a listen to some music samples on my website: www.jeffsudakin.com
+I encourage you to have a listen to some music samples here or on my website: www.jeffsudakin.com